 UC San Diego Health—the region’s only academic health system—is dedicated to clinical, research and teaching excellence.
 For decades, UC San Diego Health and its schools of medicine and pharmacy have been advancing medicine through breakthrough discoveries — including pioneering firsts in surgery, imaging, cancer treatment and cardiovascular care.
 And with more than 1,500 doctors and scientists who are published experts in their fields, UC San Diego Health is well equipped to deliver the highest quality patient-centered primary and specialty care.

-School of Medicine students, postdocs, residents and fellows.
+Students, postdocs, residents and fellows.

 Patients receiving treatment in clinical trials.